 Experience an intimate look at historic Biltmore and the family who created it with The Vanderbilts at Home and Abroad exhibition at The Biltmore Legacy.

-Your next stop should be the Winery for a guided tour and complimentary wine tasting.
+Your next stop should be the Winery for a complimentary wine tasting.

 Return to The Inn or Village Hotel for a fresh and delicious dinner, featuring estate and locally grown culinary favorites.